 It is unlikely that you will have to use a taxi during your stay in Vienna but if the need arises it is easier to get a taxi at one of the taxi ranks rather than hailing it in the street.
 Alternatively, taxis can also be booked on the phone – there are three numbers: 313000, 40100, and 60160.

 Your 2 Days in Vienna Itinerary

-For this two day itinerary of Vienna, I have included a majority of the must-see sights in the city.
+For this two-day itinerary of Vienna, I have included a majority of the must-see sights in the city.
 It, of course, isn’t possible to explore all the main sights in a city as culturally rich as Vienna in just two days.

 I understand that everyone travels at a different pace so feel free to choose the destinations according to your own pace.
 The earlier you start your day the more time you’ll have to see the attractions.
-Below I have compiled a list of the best things to see (or eat) in Vienna over the course of two days:
+Below I have compiled a list of the best things to see (or eat) in Vienna over the course of two days.

 Day 1 in Vienna

 Day One of this ‘2 days in Vienna’ itinerary will mostly focus on the must-see sights in central Vienna and the inner city.
 It involves two of Vienna’s most famous palaces, the Hofburg and the Belvedere.

 There’s no better way to kick off your 48 hours in Vienna than treating yourself to breakfast at a traditional Viennese coffeehouse.
 Viennese coffeehouses have served as an important social institution since the late 19th century and form an intricate part of the city’s DNA.

 In fact, in 2011, Viennese coffee houses were put on UNESCO’s Intangible Cultural Heritage list.
 Upon payment of the small price of a cup of coffee, every guest can sit inside for hours on end, discuss, write, play cards, and above all, can go through an unlimited number of newspapers and magazines.